Saint-Barthélemy Mutiny: Establishment as a free port

 In 1786, the Swedes made a significant policy change, being the classification of the newly settled Gustavia as a free port.
 It was modelled after Dutch and Danish predecessors in the region.
 These predecessors had seen success before, especially during international conflicts, leading to a Swedish interest.

 French Revolutionary Wars

 After news of the French Revolution reached the Caribbean in 1789, Many Frenchmen took refuge on neutral islands, including Saint Barthélemy.
 According to Anne Pérotin-Dumon, a great wave of immigration took place in 1793-1794 by groups of inhabitants from Guadaloupe and Martinique, mainly consisting of royalists and supporters of the revolution.
 In May 1793, Carl Fredrik Bagge af Söderby, the Governor of Saint Barthélemy, commented on the arrival of French families to the island.
-On one hand, he dissaproved of giving protection to the "foreign adventurers and bankrupt persons", while also welcoming them as they brought "considerable property, slaves, households, and cash."
+On one hand, he disapproved of giving protection to the "foreign adventurers and bankrupt persons", while also welcoming them as they brought "considerable property, slaves, households, and cash."